Childhood gender nonconformity: Toy preference studies

 According to popular gender stereotypes toys for girls tend to be round and pink, while toys for boys tend to be angular and blue.
 The subtle characteristics of toys may differentially appeal to the developing brains of female and male children.
 In a study of toy preferences of twelve- to 24-month-old infants, males spent more time looking at cars than females and females spent more time looking at dolls than males.
 No preference for color was found, and within each sex, both boys and girls preferred dolls to cars at age 12 months.
 A study of preschool-aged children found that the cultural labeling of toys as "gender-appropriate" impacted toy preferences.
 In partial contrast to this view, certain animal studies have lent support for biologically determined gendered toy preferences.
 In a study of juvenile rhesus monkeys, when given the option between plush or wheeled toys, female monkeys gravitated toward both toys, while male monkeys mainly preferred toys with wheels.
-These findings suggest that gendered preferences for toys can occur without the complex socialization processes that we find in humans.
+These findings suggest that gendered preferences for toys can occur without the complex socialization processes found in humans.
 Female rhesus monkeys also tend to engage in more nurturing play activities, while males tend to engage in more rough-and-tumble play.
 However, the co-author of the study warned about overinterpreting the results, stating "The plush and wheeled categories served as proxies for feminine and masculine, but other toy characteristics, such as size or colour, might explain the male's behaviour, or the male monkeys might seek out more physically active toys."

 Girls with congenital adrenal hyperplasia (CAH) have atypically high blood concentrations of testosterone.
 In studies of toy preference, these girls show increased interest in male-typical toys, like trucks and balls.
 Overall, their play habits and preferences more closely resembled male-typical play than female-typical play.
 Even with children exposed to a normal range of prenatal androgens, increased testosterone was associated with increased preference for male-typical toys, and decreased prenatal testosterone was associated with a greater interest in female-typical toys.